 - A VPN works by encrypting all of the network traffic of its users.
 It does so to prevent sensitive information from being seen by third-party sources.

-- While using a VPN, users can bypass certain geo-restrictions and access sites that are restricted in their country.
+- While using a VPN, users can bypass certain geo-restrictions and restricted access sites in their country.

 - The VPN provides a level of anonymity to the user.
-VPN hides users IP address, which usually contains information about the user’s identity as well as their location.
+VPN hides users’ IP addresses, which usually contain information about the user’s identity and location.

-- VPN is also able to work on public Wi-Fi, which contains a significantly more significant number of threats than a personal or home Wi-Fi.
+- VPN can also work on public Wi-Fi, which includes a significantly more significant number of threats than personal or home Wi-Fi.

 What are the differences between a Firewall, Anti-Virus, and VPN?